5 Different Types of Blenders and Their Uses (with Pictures)

 These are typically compact, high-powered blenders meant to make a single-serving smoothie or shake.
 When you’re done blending, simply tip the container over, attach a spout lid, and it’s ready to drink.
 They are powerful enough to crush ice and frozen fruit and compact enough to take up only a small space on your countertop.
 In this category, we’re in love with the Ninja personal blender.

 - Nutrient & Vitamin Extraction extracts hidden nutrition from whole fruits and veggies

 - Frozen blending -crush through ice and frozen fruit for cold drinks and smoothies

 3. Blender Bottles

 This is the simplest way to blend and a quick way to mix protein powders and nutrition shakes.
-A good blender bottle should have a leak-proof lid and a small ball whisk to aerate and mix the contents.
-You won’t have any luck blending anything chunky in these, though.
+A good blender bottle should have a leak-proof lid and a small whisk ball to aerate and mix the contents.
+You won’t have any luck blending anything chunky in them, however.
 They’re strictly meant for quick powder blends.
 For more power, try an electric bottle.
-These are handheld bottles with chargeable bases, and they can blend powder into a delicious froth with the push of a button.
+They are handheld bottles with chargeable bases, and they can blend powder into a delicious froth with the push of a button.

 Our favorite blender bottle is the BlenderBottle ProStak System: